b1naryTR/VMG3312-B10A/README.md

-# VMG3312-B10A Unauthenticated RCE Vulnerability
+# VMG3312-B10A Authenticated RCE Vulnerability

 ## Overview:
 This README file describes the steps to reproduce an Unauthenticated Remote Code Execution (RCE) vulnerability in the Zyxel VMG3312-B10A router.
 The vulnerability allows an attacker to execute arbitrary code on the target system without any authentication.